i18next/i18next-icu/README.md

   // per default icu functions are parsed once and cached for subsequent calls
   memoize: true,

+  // memoize if not having a lookup and just using the key fallback as value
+  memoizeFallback: false,

   // array or single object of loaded 'i18next-icu/locale-data
   localeData: null
 }